A market study on the breakfast cereal categoryA Market Study

 Just as importantly, yogurt is eaten as a meal at any time during the day.
 It’s not limited to just breakfast.
 In fact, in Consumer Corner’s retail study on the yogurt industry, it was noted that, “Refrigerated yogurts are the eighth largest selling subcategory.
 In food, drug and mass market.”

 Specifically, 45% of yogurt eaters consume it for breakfast.
 While 32% consume at lunch, or in the late afternoon (32%), late morning (25%) or late night (25%).

 With such widespread appeal, yogurt has clearly become the best bet for breakfast eaters.

 Yogurt is healthy

 Here’s where Greek Yogurt comes into play.
-Package Facts noted that, “The U.S. market for yogurt sold at retail to be $7.3 billion in 2012… this group is attributed to sub category: Greek Yogurt.”
-Greek Yogurt stands out from other styles of yogurt as it’s considered to be rich and creamy in its texture.
-What’s more, the health benefits are abundant: there is more protein because the yogurt is thicker.
-Plus, when the lactose is strained, the yogurt loses some of its sugar and carbohydrates.
+Greek yogurt stands out from the other styles of yogurt, with its rich and creamy texture.
+And the health benefits are abundant.
+There’s more protein.
+And, when the lactose is strained as it is in Greek yogurt, the yogurt loses its sugar and carbohydrates.

 Let’s consider a few of the Greek yogurts